JSLibraryDirectory/submitter/README.md

-A simple, lightweight jQuery plugin for upload files.
+A jquery plugin for submit form with no refresh.

 ## Installation